-For any source-based supply chains, that is supply chains that are not taking a pre-built image, when you specify the new
+For any source-based supply chains, that is, supply chains not taking a pre-built image, when you specify the new

-dockerfile parameter in a Workload the builds switch from using Kpack to using Kaniko.
-Kaniko is an open-source tool for building container images from a Dockerfile even without privileged root access.
+dockerfile parameter in a workload, the builds switch from using Kpack to using Kaniko.
+Kaniko is an open-source tool for building container images from a Dockerfile without the need for running Docker inside a container.

 ||relative path to the Dockerfile file in the build context||